oalders/go-for-perl-hackers/README.md

 ## Setting Up a New CoderPad Environment

-As of this writing, CoderPads `go` version is
+As of this writing, CoderPad's `go` version in the "Go Application" sandbox is

 > go1.22.2 linux/amd6

-That means we cannot install the ver latest version of `goimports`.
+That means we cannot install the very latest version of `goimports`.
 We'll need to install an earlier tag.

 ```shell
 go install golang.org/x/tools/cmd/goimports@v0.30.0